uccross/uccross.github.io/projects.md

   * **Difficulty**: Medium
   * **Mentor**: Matthew Guthaus  <mailto:mrg@ucsc.edu>, Mehdi Saligane <mailto:mehdi@umich.edu>

-Integrate and verify FreePDK45 OpenRAM memories with an OpenLane FreePDK45 design flow.
-Specifically, OpenLane has been restricted to Skywater 130nm, but OpenRoad supports FreePDK45 (which is the same as Nangate45).
-This project will create a design using OpenRAM memories with the new OpenLane flow.
+Integrate and verify FreePDK45 OpenRAM memories with an [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) FreePDK45 design flow.
+OpenLane currently supports only Skywater 130nm PDK, but OpenROAD supports FreePDK45 (which is the same as Nangate45).
+This project will create a design using OpenRAM memories with the OpenLane flow using FreePDK45.

 ### VLSI Power Planning and Analysis